 CHP investigates confirmed Mpox case linked with previous confirmed case

-The CHP reminded members of the public that Mpox is not transmitted through respiratory droplets or aerosols in general and transmission would not occur through social contact.
+The CHP reminds members of the public that Mpox is not transmitted through respiratory droplets or aerosols in general, and transmission would not occur through social contact.
 Proper personal and hand hygiene can help prevent getting infected via contact.

-The Government has activated the Alert level of the preparedness and response plan for the disease in September last year, reflecting a low immediate health impact on the local population.
-The Government will continue to assess the risk in view of the latest scientific evidence and situation, and implement corresponding control measures.
+The Government has activated the Alert level of the preparedness and response plan for the disease in September last year and will continue to assess the risk in view of the latest scientific evidence and situation, and implement corresponding control measures.

 The Mpox vaccination programme for high-risk groups commenced on October 5 last year.
 Under the programme, the following high-risk target groups can receive Mpox vaccination on a voluntary basis:

-- Individuals with high risk sexual practices, e.g. having multiple sexual partners, sex workers, having a history of sexually transmitted infection within the past 12 months;
+- Individuals with high-risk sexual practices, e.g. having multiple sexual partners, sex workers, or having a history of sexually transmitted infection within the past 12 months;

 - Healthcare workers responsible for caring of patients with confirmed Mpox;